bell-lab-apps/enforcer/README.md

 - `enforcerShowError` is emitted on a field when an error is displayed for it.
 - `enforcerRemoveError` is emitted on a field when an error is removed from it.
 - `enforcerFormValid` is emitted on a form is successfully validated.
+- `enforcerFormInvalid` is emitted on a form that fails validation.
 - `enforcerInitialized` is emitted when enforcer initializes.
 - `enforcerDestroy` is emitted when enforcer is destroyed.